HR ANALYTICS

 Interactive HR dashboards split a single screen into several individual cells or widgets that summarize and present data through numbers, graphs, tables, and various other visuals.
 These visuals are often accompanied by links that let users drill down into more detail on specific metrics or data sources.
 This is instead of, for example, a single static report on attribution rates or multiple reports on various HR metrics that are spread across different screens or documents.

-Pros of HR dashboards
+The impact of using HR dashboards

 Process for developing and using HR dashboards